Vietnam.vn - Nền tảng quảng bá Việt Nam

-South Korea develops 'Iron Man' robot exoskeleton to help paralyzed people walk
+South Korea develops 'Iron Man' robot skeleton to help paralyzed people walk

 Công LuậnCông Luận24/12/2024

-(CLO) Korean researchers have developed a robotic exoskeleton capable of moving autonomously, which can help paralyzed people perform activities such as walking, overcoming obstacles and climbing stairs.
+(CLO) Korean researchers have developed a robotic exoskeleton capable of moving automatically, which can help paralyzed people perform activities such as walking, overcoming obstacles and climbing stairs.

 The Exoskeleton Laboratory (EXO) research team at the Korea Advanced Institute of Science and Technology (KAIST) is aiming to create a robot that can accompany people with disabilities in all daily activities.

-Korea develops Iron Man robot skeleton to help paralyzed people move around picture 1
+South Korea develops Iron Man robot skeleton to help paralyzed people move around, picture 1

 Seunghwan Kim, a paraplegic pilot from Team KAIST, cheers after completing all the missions.
 Photo: KAIST

-Kim Seung-hwan, a member of the KAIST research team and himself a paraplegic, demonstrated the robot prototype.
-The device helped him move at a speed of 3.2 km/h, climb stairs and take side steps.
+Kim Seung-hwan, a member of the KAIST research team and himself a paraplegic, demonstrated the robot prototype, which allowed him to walk at a speed of 3.2 km/h, climb stairs and take side steps.

 “The most special thing about this robot is its ability to reach me anywhere, even when I'm in a wheelchair, and help me stand up easily,” Kim said.

-Korea develops Iron Man robot skeleton to help paralyzed people move around picture 2
+South Korea develops Iron Man robot skeleton to help paralyzed people move around, picture 2

-A tester of an EXO/KAIST product.
+A person testing an EXO/KAIST product.
 Photo: EXO

 The WalkON Suit F1 exoskeleton, made from aluminum and titanium, weighs 50 kg and is powered by 12 electric motors.
 The device simulates the natural movement of human joints, helping the user walk.

-“The movie 'Iron Man' gave me the idea of creating an exoskeleton to help people who have difficulty moving,” said Park Jeong-su, a member of the team.
+“The movie 'Iron Man' gave me the idea to create an exoskeleton to help people who have difficulty moving,” said Park Jeong-su, a member of the team.

-Korea develops Iron Man robot skeleton to help paralyzed people move around picture 3
+South Korea develops Iron Man robot skeleton to help paralyzed people move around, picture 3

 EXO/KAIST products.
 Photo: EXO